 An introduction to the history of Western classical music from the Middle Ages to the present, with emphasis on recognition of the chief stylistic characteristics and understanding of major genres of each period.

 Prerequisite: MUSC 112 or permission of instructor.
-(Fall or Spring semester)
+(Fall and Spring)

 A historical and critical survey of the Broadway musical, with a focus on its so-called Golden Age (from Oklahoma! to Cabaret).
 Weekly listening, reading, and video assignments with analysis of dramaturgy, lyric and musical forms, process of adaptation and production, modes of performance.

 Prerequisite: ability to read music or strong background/interest in musical theater.
 (Alternate Spring semesters)